Cyclone1070/docsreader/src/tailwind/README.md

 ```

 ## Performance Note**Note:** All file modifications are temporary.
-Use `git checkout` to restore original files after the pipeline completes.- The pipeline can be safely re-run multiple times
+Use `git checkout` to restore original files after the pipeline completes.

 ### Run Individual Scripts